achetronic/vault-on-kubernetes/README.md

 needs only to be applied one time (spoiler: SRE members already applied it on `production` deployment).
 Full documentation for this can be found on the [specific documentation](config/auth-oidc/README.md)

-## Full documentation

-You have a simple set of instructions on this [README](docs/README.md) to launch the docs locally

 ## How to collaborate

 1. Create a branch and change inside everything you need